Frequently Asked Questions

 Can I suspend my membership?

 Yes you can.
-Fees do apply depending on circumstances.
-Contact us for more details.
+Fees may apply depending on circumstances.

 What do I do if I’m sick or injured?

 There’s a school up the road for $7 a class.
-Why are your classes more expensive?
+Why are your classes so expensive?

 Our classes are taught by professional instructors in a fully equipped professional school.
-This is not a hobby school and as such we have overheads like rent, insurance, wages and so on.
+This is not a hobby school and as such we have overheads like rent, insurance, wages, Superannuation and so on.
 We also have an obligation to all of our members to keep our doors open.
-Our fee’s offer great value for money based on the benefits of training at Southern Cross Martial Arts Association, and based on the level of service.
+Our fee’s offer great value for money based on the benefits of training at Southern Cross Martial Arts, and based on the level of service.

 Do you have long term contracts?